 Hedge trimmers are the perfect tool for the perfect hedge.
-Whether you prefer a neat-as-a-pin (pretty much levelled) hedge, or more ‘jungle-style’ like myself, a hedge trimmer makes it easy.
+Whether you prefer a neat-as-a-pin (pretty much leveled) hedge or more “jungle-style” like myself, the best electric hedge trimmer makes it easy.

-Quality doesn’t always cost a fortune but it can be tricky to figure out which trimmer is a quality one and which is a nightmare.
-I rather enjoy hitting the garden with the hedge trimmers (secateurs are out the door!) so I’ve researched the best electric hedge trimmers under $50 for you.
+Quality doesn’t always cost a fortune but it can be tricky to figure out which hedge trimmer is a quality one and which is a nightmare.
+I rather enjoy hitting the garden with the hedge trimmers (secateurs are out the door!), so I’ve researched the best electric hedge trimmer under 50 for you.

 - Greenworks 22-Inch 4 Amp Dual-Action Corded Hedge Trimmer

 - Sun Joe HJ22HTE 22″ 3.5 Amp Electric Hedge Trimmer

 - BLACK+DECKER BEHT150 Hedge Trimmer

 - Scotts Outdoor Power Tools HT10020S 20-Inch 3.2-Amp Corded Electric Hedge Trimmer

 Hedge trimmers come in 3 main types, including:

 Each hedge trimmer has its own advantages and disadvantages.